 1 cup potato starch

 2 cups Mochiko sweet mochi rice flour or Bob’s Red Mill sweet white rice flour

 You can link here to print out the flour mix for your files.
 But, after you’ve made it a few times you probably won’t even need it.
 As for instructions?
 They’re really easy.
 Measure all flours and starches into a bowl, mix well, and store in a jar or a plastic bag.
 It makes about 7 cups which is enough for about just about 3 pies.
 I double or triple it in order to have some on hand.
 Once made I store it in my freezer in a dated bag that I clearly mark as GF.

-Here’s my current favorite Gluten Free Pie Dough.
-I say current because I am always tweaking recipes.
-Gluten Free dough has it’s own set of characteristics so be open to handling it completely differently than one made from an all-purpose flour.
+Gluten-Free dough has its own set of characteristics so be open to handling it completely differently than one made from an all-purpose flour.
 I’ve added some photos here so you can see the process, too.
 I suggest reading completely through the directions before starting so you have an idea of how to do it!
 The main thing that helps me working with this dough is to have a layer of plastic wrap between the dough and my hands nearly ALL the time!

 - 1 tablespoon sugar

 - 8 tablespoons Kerrygold Irish butter cut into tablespoon size pieces